New York Court Records

 While traffic tickets may be issued by law enforcement officers in New York state, non-criminal moving violation tickets are managed by the Traffic Violations Bureau (TVB) of the Department of Motor Vehicles (DMV).
 The TVB manages non-criminal traffic tickets in New York City; however, in parts of the state outside New York City, traffic violations are processed by traffic courts or criminal courts in the county, city, or town where the offense took place.

-To answer a traffic ticket outside New York City, persons issued with traffic tickets must contact the traffic court or criminal court in the county, city, village, or town where the offense took place directly.
+To answer a traffic ticket outside New York City, persons issued with traffic tickets are typically required to contact the traffic court or criminal court in the county, city, village, or town where the offense took place directly.
 Typically, the court will be indicated on the ticket and the date of a court hearing.

 Persons issued with traffic tickets may plead guilty or not guilty.
 If a guilty plea is entered, the offender must pay applicable fines and surcharges.
 If a not guilty plea is entered, the person may schedule a date for a court hearing.
 Pleas and payments can be made online, by mail, and in person.